NielParekh/Hospital-Management/README.md

 # Hospital-Management
-Code for a Hospital Management system implemented using Java.
+Code for a Hospital Management system that was written in Java.